otto-de/api-guidelines/api-guidelines/async/kafka/topics/rules/must-choose-adequate-retention-time.md

 ---
-type: MUST
 id: R200019
 ---

-# choose adequate retention time
+# MUST choose adequate retention time

 Specific individual records cannot be deleted from topics that are configured with the [`delete` cleanup policy](https://kafka.apache.org/documentation/#topicconfigs_cleanup.policy).
 Records will be marked as to be deleted after a specific [retention time](https://kafka.apache.org/documentation/#topicconfigs_retention.ms).
 The API provider must choose the retention time adequately considering the following factors: